NEIGHBOURS & NATIONS CAMP 2026 BOOKING TERMS & CONDITIONS

 1.1 The following conditions apply to participation in Neighbours and Nations Camp.
 They are to be read in conjunction with the site rules and YWAM Harpenden’s Summary Safeguarding Statement, the terms of which shall be considered part of these conditions.

 1.2 All attendees of the event (young people, leaders, and team members) must agree to adhere to the site rules.
 It is the group leader’s responsibility to communicate these rules to all members of their group.
-For individual participants, it is the parent/guardian’s responsibility to ensure their child understands and follows the site rules.
+For individual participants, it is the parent/carer’s responsibility to ensure their child understands and follows the site rules.

 1.3 Once a booking is made, the group leader takes responsibility for the care, behaviour, and enforcement of site rules and curfews for all participants in their group (including other leaders).